Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 === "Taipy Studio/TOML configuration"

         - Recreate the config of the previous step but change the task accordingly.
-        - Add the frequency property for the scenario and put "WEEKLY:FREQUENCY" (DAYLY, WEEKLY, MONTHLY, YEARLY)
+        - Add the frequency property for the scenario and put "MONTHLY:FREQUENCY" (DAYLY, WEEKLY, MONTHLY, YEARLY)

     ```python
     Config.load('config_04.toml')